Aligned with India's Digital Personal Data Protection Act 2023.

 Purpose limitation

-Personal data processed by MIOS is used only for the specific intelligence functions described in the applicable Institutional Deployment Agreement.
+Personal data processed by Merdot products is used only for the specific functions described in the applicable Terms of Service or Deployment Agreement.
 No personal data is used for secondary purposes without explicit authorization.

 Data minimization

-MIOS collects and retains only the personal data necessary for its stated intelligence function.
-The Merdot AI analyst operates primarily at the network, narrative and aggregate level · not at an individual-surveillance level.
+Merdot collects and retains only the personal data necessary for the stated product function.
+Sentiment and messaging analytics operate primarily at the aggregate level · not at an individual-surveillance level.

 Storage limitation